CrayLabs/SmartSim/doc/experiment.rst

 how a kernel should be executed with regard to the workload manager (e.g., Slurm) and the available compute resources on the system.
-Optionally, the user may also specify a ``BatchSettings`` object if the model should be launched as a batch on the WLM system.
+Optionally, the user may also specify a ``BatchSettings`` object if the model should be launched as a batch job on the WLM system.
 The ``create_model()`` factory method returns an initialized ``Model`` object that gives you access to functions associated with the :ref:`Model API<mode_api>`.